langchain-ai/langgraph/libs/checkpoint/README.md

 ### Thread

 Threads enable the checkpointing of multiple different runs, making them essential for multi-tenant chat applications and other scenarios where maintaining separate states is necessary.
 A thread is a unique ID assigned to a series of checkpoints saved by a checkpointer.
-When using a checkpointer, you must specify a `thread_id` and optionally `checkpoint_ns` / `checkpoint_id` when running the graph.
+When using a checkpointer, you must specify a `thread_id` and optionally `checkpoint_id` when running the graph.

 - `thread_id` is simply the ID of a thread.
 This is always required
-- `checkpoint_ns` can optionally be passed.
-This is a path to the subgraph the checkpoint originates from, separated by `|` character.
-Defaults to "" (root graph).
-Examples:
-  - for a parent graph node (called "child") with a child subgraph, `checkpoint_ns` for the child subgraph will be `"child"`
-  - for a parent graph node with a child subgraph node "child" that itself has a subgraph node "grandchild", `checkpoint_ns` for the grandchild subgraph will be `"child|grandchild"`
 - `checkpoint_id` can optionally be passed.
 This identifier refers to a specific checkpoint within a thread.
 This can be used to kick of a run of a graph from some point halfway through a thread.

 You must pass these when invoking the graph as part of the configurable part of the config, e.g.